hay/valenski/README.md

         background-image: url('img/background.jpg');
     }

+### `screen-reader-only`
+Can be used to show an element exclusively for screen readers.
+For example, you could use this mixin when you have an image as a header but still want to provide a textual alternative for screen reader users.
+There's a related utility class called [`sr-only`](#-sr-only-).

+    h1 {
+        @include screen-reader-only;
+    }

 ## Values
 **valenski** contains a couple of breakpoints variables for mediaqueries and some variables that set defaults for mixins, resets and classes.